egel-lang/egel-tex/technical/technical.md

 * now working on serialization, transport, and node protocol

 ---
-# Aimed at Taking over The World
+# Aimed at taking over the world

 * see a data center as just a large computer
 * start any calculation anywhere
 * [https://egel-lang.github.io/](https://egel-lang.github.io/)